Welcome at the Crypto Museum website.

-We have, of course, asked ourselves the same question numerous times.
+We have, of course, asked ourselves that question numerous times.

 If you want to know the answer, please read our

-It's a long story, but we would be grateful if you could take the time to read it.
-If you haven't got that much time, please read at least
+It's a long story, but we would be grateful if you took the time to read it.
+If you're in a hurry, please read at least

 All images on this website are owned by the Crypto Museum, unless stated otherwise. unless stated otherwise.
 If you want to use any of them, please

 Under normal circumstances permission will be granted, provided that full credit is given to the Crypto Museum and that they are used for non-commercial purposes.

 Commercial users may also contact us to arrange a suitable

 If an image is not owned by us, you will need to ask the original owner for permission.
 Although every effort is made to ensure that the information presented on this website is correct, such can not be guaranteed.
 Please note that Crypto Museum can not be held responsible for any damage arising from the use or misuse of the information presented on this website.